fringefilmsoz/SIP/concepts/home_page.md

 -   A footer that is present on all pages.
 The footer includes:
     1. A Help button labeled "?" which opens a separate browser tab with content from the project's Documentation Wiki
-    2. The Temperature of the Raspberry pi's CPU temperature.
-The displayed temperature can be toggled between C and F.
+    2. The Temperature of the Raspberry pi's CPU.
+The displayed temperature can be toggled between C and F by clicking the temperature shown.
     3. A link to the project's software repository and the revision number of the installed software